-Building on the specific directions in the Official Plan, as well as Provincial and Regional policy, the Premier Gateway Employment Area should reflect an urban character, including animated and comfortable streetscapes, support for public transit and alternative transportation, and
+Building on the specific directions in the Official Plan, as well as Provincial and Regional policy, the Premier Gateway Employment Area should reflect an urban character, including animated and comfortable streetscapes, support for public transit and alternative transportation, and buildings that address primary streets.
+New developments should aim to incorporate cultural and natural heritage, and should provide physical and visual connections to Headwaters, Greenlands and Major Parks & Open Space.
+Gateway Areas should be given special architectural and landscaping treatments to create aesthetically pleasing and prominent entrances into the Premier Gateway Employment Area and the Town as a whole.

-Premier Gateway Employment Area Land Use Plan, As Amended by OPA's 10 and 21
+Premier Gateway Employment Area Land Use Plan, As Amended by OPA 10 and 21

-Draft Land Use Plan for Phase 1B Secondary Plan, Premier Gateway Employment Area
+Draft Preferred Land Use Plan for Phase 2B Secondary Plan, Premier Gateway Employment Area